 8 Strategies To Keep Your Employees Engaged During Training

-While knowledge checks are typically informal, assessments offer a more formal way to assess understandings through scored questions.
+While knowledge checks are typically ungraded and informal, assessments offer a more formal way to assess understandings through graded questions.
 Knowledge checks and assessments can include any of the following question types:

 - Multiple Choice